watusi/jquery-mobile-iscrollview/README.md

 The outermost `<div>` is called the scroller, and contains everything that will be scrolled by iScroll.
 It is given a class of `iscroll-scroller`.

-If you supplied pull-down and/or pull-up blocks, they are moved to inside the scroller.
+If you supplied pull-down and/or pull-up blocks, they are moved to inside the scroller, after the scroller is created.

 An additional `<div>` is also added around the scrolled content, sandwiched between the (possibly absent) pull-down and/or pull-up blocks.
 This `<div>` is given a class of